gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

+* A new module named `test-kit-integration` will be created in Gradle core.
 * The actual implementation of the dummy project creation is hidden from the user.
 As a start we can reuse the `ProjectBuilder`.
 Later this implementation can be swapped out.
 * Provide base classes for all test adapters.
 * The Tooling API is not involved.